-- To measure on a regular and planned basis, the things that will tell you the process is under control and your product/process is safe. - To trigger a corrective action that: - Brings the process back under control e.g. reducing the temperature in the chiller; - Identifies the batch that requires more monitoring sending a sample for testing to see if it is still safe for example. - Provides records and information so that you can: - Demonstrate the controls are working; - See trends that you can manage; - Use your data as proof that you have been acting responsibly
+- To measure on a regular and planned basis, the things that will tell you the process is under control and your product/process is safe. - To trigger a corrective action that: - Brings the process back under control e.g. reducing the temperature in the chiller; - Identifies the batch that requires more information about the risk - sending a sample for testing to see if it is still safe. - Provides records and information so that you can: - Demonstrate the controls are working; - See trends that you can manage; - Use your data as proof that you have been acting responsibly e.g. following a request from a customer1 or even for use in a court.